 Basically, you have two options, either you store your gold in a vault like the one I like and use, Goldbroker.com, or you store precious metals at home.
 I have written a detailed post about this as well.

 Will gold go up in the coming years?

-No one knows, but if history is any guide, the chance for the trend to continue is surely higher as for it to revert.
+No one knows, but if history is any guide, the chance for the trend to continue ‘up’, is undoubtedly higher than for it to revert.